Jihadi rebels attack key military base near Mali's capital

 “The situation is under control and a sweep is underway to find the perpetrators and their accomplices,” said the statement.

-Friday’s attack on the Kati barracks follows a coordinated series of insurgent attacks Thursday.
-In one of those incidents, the extremists attacked a police base in Kolokani, 60 kilometers (37 miles) north of Bamako and two Malian soldiers were killed, said the military in a statement.
+Friday’s attack on the Kati barracks base follows a coordinated series of insurgent attacks Thursday.
+In one of those incidents, the extremists attacked a police base in Kolokani, 60 kilometers (37 miles) north of Bamako and two Malian soldiers were killed, said the military in an earlier statement.

 The leader of Mali's ruling junta Lt.
 Col. Assimi Goita frequently stays at the Kati camp, where he launched the 2020 coup that brought him to power.

-Jihadi rebels linked to al Qaida and the Islamic State group have been fighting an insurgency in Mali for more than a decade.
+Jihadi rebels linked to al Qaida and the Islamic State group have been gaining ground in their decade-long insurgency.
 Their attacks have mostly been in northern Mali but recently the extremists have moved into central Mali.
-In recent weeks they have moved closer to the capital.
+This month they've moved closer to the capital.

 Last week gunmen attacked an army checkpoint about 60 kilometers (37 miles) outside Bamako, killing at least six people and wounding several others, officials said.

-No group has claimed responsibility for the attack, but it appears to be by the al-Qaida-linked rebel group known as JNIM that has carried out several other attacks around Bamako.
+No group has claimed responsibility for the attacks, but they appear to be by the al-Qaida-linked group known as JNIM.

 The attacks show “how the al-Qaida affiliate Jama’at Nusrat al-Islam wal-Muslimin continues to expand its operations outside its traditional strongholds in northern and central Mali,” said Héni Nsaibia, a senior researcher at The Armed Conflict Location & Event Data Project.